We offered the one in our bedroom until they could take advantage of Black Friday sales. We don’t use it much, but it’s in good working order.

 The biggest clue was that the sound still worked, but there was no picture.
 If his dad had mentioned that, we might have suggested they troubleshoot it first.

-Tim came back into the house, pulled some cables out of a box — where they seem to congregate and breed — and voila!
+Tim came back into the house, grabbed some extra cables we have, and voila!
 Their TV works again.

 Look, electronics are big and confusing and, in some cases, dangerous to toy with.
 But if you’re going to throw it away anyway… I just like to think that I would have checked the Internet before giving up on it.